bomberman30/AdvanceOS-for-cardputer/README.md

 # Supported Files

 * MP3 WAV : Music files
-* IR : Infrared code files (to emit infrared code)
+* IR : Infrared code files You can Emit IE signals from IF files,Create new infrared file, or edit IR file (change command name , or change specific signal, or delete specific signal)
 * GIF PNG JPEG BMP (24 Bit only): Picture files
 * TXT JSON CONF : Text files (i can add more files type if you like. you can ask in issues Section)
 * OBJ MTL : 3D Model files